Your Rental Arbitrage Exit Strategy Determines Whether You Leave Rich or Broke

 - The property has been on market for 60+ days

-- The seller is retiring and wants passive income (your monthly payments)
+- The seller is retiring and wants passive income from your monthly rent payments

-- The property needs work that scares traditional buyers but doesn’t scare an experienced operator
+- The rental property needs work that scares traditional buyers but doesn’t scare an experienced operator

 Typical seller financing terms: 10-20% down, 6-8% interest rate, 5 to 7 year balloon with 20 to 30 year amortization.
-You’ll pay more in interest than a bank loan, but the flexibility and speed can make it worthwhile.
+You’ll pay more in interest than a bank loan, but the flexibility and speed can make it worthwhile for real estate investors who want to move fast.

-The smartest operators I know don’t choose between arbitrage and ownership.
+The smartest operators I know don’t choose between arbitrage and property ownership.
 They run both simultaneously:

-- Use that cash flow to service your first DSCR loan payment
+- Use that rental income to service your first DSCR loan payment

-- As your owned property stabilizes, exit your weakest arbitrage units
+- As your owned rental property stabilizes, exit your weakest arbitrage units

 - Within 24 to 36 months, you’ve transitioned from arbitrage to a portfolio of owned properties generating equity AND cash flow

 Don’t let taxes blindside you on the way out.
-The structure of your exit determines how much you keep.
+The structure of your exit determines how much you actually keep.
+I’ve seen operators lose 15-25% more than necessary because they didn’t plan the tax side of their exit strategy.

 Most arbitrage business sales are structured as asset sales (not stock sales, since most operators use LLCs).
-Here’s what that means tax-wise:
+Here’s what that means:

 - Furnishings and equipment: Taxed as ordinary income to the extent of depreciation recapture, then as capital gains.
-If you’ve been depreciating your furniture (you should be), expect some recapture.
+If you’ve been depreciating your furniture through your LLC – and you should be, expect some recapture.

-- Goodwill: Taxed as long-term capital gains if you’ve held the business for over a year.
-This is the most tax-favorable component.
+- Goodwill: Taxed as long-term capital gains if you’ve held the arbitrage business for over a year.
+At 0%, 15%, or 20% depending on your bracket per IRS capital gains rules, this is the most tax-favorable component.

 - Lease value: This gets complicated.
-The IRS may treat transferred leases as ordinary income.
+The IRS may treat transferred long-term lease agreements as ordinary income.
 Talk to your CPA about this specifically.

-If you’re winding down rather than selling, maximize your final-year deductions:
+If you’re winding down rather than selling, maximize your final-year deductions to offset your rental income:

-- Remaining depreciation on furnishings (take the loss in your final year)
+- Remaining depreciation on furnishings (take the full loss in your final year)

-- Lease termination fees (fully deductible as business expense)
+- Lease termination fees (fully deductible as a business expense)

 - Professional cleaning and repair costs for unit turnbacks